mirober/mathfly-site/implementation.md

 This looks slightly more complex, but has the same basic structure.
 The command specification (left of the configuration file) is mapped to a text object which types a backslash, followed by the text on the right of the configuration file, followed by a space.
 The extras are another element of dragonfly rules which allow for multiple options within each command specification.
 In this case, the command will be triggered whenever Dragon detects any of the words from `[tex_symbols1]` in `lyx.toml`.

 # Updates
-To save digging through old pull requests, I'll put the text of any major updates here.
+To save digging through old pull requests, I\'ll put the text of any major updates here.

 ## Fix integer bug - 5
 The regular dragonfly IntegerRef class allows for example "162" to be dictated as "hundred sixty two", dropping the "one".
 This provides some convenience but when you allow multiple numbers side-by-side in a repeat rule, as mathfly does, it causes problems.
 Since Dragon cannot distinguish between "four hundred thirty three" and "four, hundred thirty three", it produces "4133" instead of "433" as intended.

-I've re-implemented the class in `lib/integers.py` so that it now requires "133" to be dictated as "one hundred thirty three", solving the problem.
+I\'ve re-implemented the class in `lib/integers.py` so that it now requires "133" to be dictated as "one hundred thirty three", solving the problem.
 It should now be possible to dictate numbers any way you want:

 * `four six two`
 * `four sixty two`